Teamsters 117 contract

 Article 8 – Employee Files

 However, the employee and/or Union representative shall have access to any such information in the file to be utilized in a formal grievance filed under this Agreement.
 A copy of any correspondence or letters issued and intended to be included in an employee’s official or department personnel file shall be mailed or given to the employee prior to becoming a permanent part of the official or department files.
-The employee shall receive a copy of all materials placed in the employee’s official or department personnel files other than routine personnel items such as payroll documents.
-An employee shall have the right to include comments and supporting documentation with materials in either the official or department personnel files.
+The employee shall receive a copy of all materials placed in the employee’s official or department personnel files other than routine personnel items.
+An employee shall have the right to include comments and supporting documentation with materials in both the official or department personnel files.

 Medical information related to employment will be kept separate from all other employment files and confidential in accordance with state and federal law.
 A record will be retained in the HR personnel file of the names of individuals outside of HR who have reviewed the personnel file who do not have written authorization from the employee, except requests for records in accordance with the Public Records request process.